GrantHair5/GrantHair5/README.md

 var grant = new Developer
 {
     FullName = "Grant Hair",
-    Age = 27,
+    Age = 29,
     Based = "Dumfries, Scotland",
     Fully Remote = true,
     Languages =  ["C#", "JavaScript", "Typescript", "Scottish"],
-    Loves =  ["Golf", "Hitting a nasty eurostep after draining a putt for the bird", "codes n stuff"], Needs =  ["Yerba", "Keyboard", "Mouse", "As many screens as you can fit on a desk"] };
+    Loves =  ["Golf", "Hitting a nasty eurostep after draining a putt for the bird", "codes n stuff", "my 3 children"], Needs =  ["Yerba", "Keyboard", "Mouse", "As many screens as you can fit on a desk"] };
 ```

 # Currently Working On
+Being a girl dad to 2 and a boy dad to 1.

 Delivering great systems for customers and staff of Arnold Clark within the Mobile App team, using a variety of .NET/C# technologies and various frontend stuff including but not limited to React, Typescript & Vite